RongHuHu/HACA-Net/README.md

 Run `pes_quantitative.py` under the `experiments/nuScene/` folder to obtain quantitative results.
 You can obtain the results of different pedestrian datasets by changing `eth` in line 7 of the code to any one of `hotel, univ, zara1, zara2`.
 If you want to get quantitative results under different prediction horizons, please modify the number in brackets in line 9 of the code `for ph in [12]:`.
 ## nuScenes
 Run `nu_quantitative.py` under the `experiments/nuScene/` folder to obtain quantitative results.
-You can obtain the results of different pedestrian datasets by changing `soc` in line 7 of the code to any one of `soc_robot, soc_map, soc_map_robot`.
+You can obtain the results of different model versions by changing `his` in line 7 of the code to any one of `his, his_robot, his_map, his_map_robot, soc, soc_robot, soc_map, soc_map_robot`.
 If you want to get quantitative results under different prediction horizons, please modify the number in brackets in line 9 of the code `for ph in [12]:`.

 # Acknowledgments